Doctor of Philosophy in Interdisciplinary Studies (PhD)

 UBC attracts $580 million per year in research funding from government, non-profit organizations and industry through 8,800 projects and UBC researchers file over 230 patents a year.
 Many programs have state-of-art new buildings and facilities.
 At UBC you will work side by side with passionate scholars as you delve into the most meaningful questions of our world.

-This is an incomplete sample of recent publications by UBC faculty members with a primary appointment in the Graduate and Postdoctoral Studies.
+This is an incomplete sample of recent publications in chronological order by UBC faculty members with a primary appointment in the Graduate and Postdoctoral Studies.

 |2020||Dr. Jiang studied Chinese planning practices on sustainable cities and developed a set of ecological and social metrics for Chinese ecocities.
 This study contributes to urban community research, presenting a dialogic critique between Western scholars and local Chinese practitioners on how the ecocity concept has been framed locally in China.||Doctor of Philosophy in Interdisciplinary Studies (PhD)|